Etale and crystalline companions, II

+\begin{remark} When $X = \Spec k$, one may combine the Dieudonn\'e--Manin decomposition with Galois descent to see that the slope filtration of any $\calE \in \FIsoc(X) \otimes L$ splits uniquely.
+A similar statement holds when $X$ is replaced by an arbitrary perfect $\FF_p$-scheme; see for example \cite[Lemma~6.11]{kedlaya-drinfeld-isoc}. \end{remark}

-The individual steps of the slope filtration can in turn be interpreted as representations of profinite fundamental groups. \begin{defn} An object $\calE \in \FIsoc(X) \otimes L$ is \emph{unit-root} if for all $x \in X$, $N_x(\calE)$ has all slopes equal to $0$.
-By Lemma~\ref{L:convergent Newton polygon}, it suffices to check this at the generic point of each irreducible component of $X$. \end{defn}
+The individual steps of the slope filtration can in turn be interpreted as representations of \'etale fundamental groups. \begin{defn} An object $\calE \in \FIsoc(X) \otimes L$ is \emph{unit-root} if for all $x \in X$, $N_x(\calE)$ has all slopes equal to $0$.
+By Lemma~\ref{L:convergent Newton polygon}(b), it suffices to check this at the generic point of each irreducible component of $X$. \end{defn}